BTR-Temp/Funkin/README.md

 # Friday Night Funkin'

 Friday Night Funkin' is a rhythm game.
 Built using HaxeFlixel for Ludum Dare 47.
+And now, for the first time, it makes NOISE!!!!!
+This was achieved using FunkelFlixel2 V9 Super Edition's Siybd Yodate Sound Update!!!!

 This game was made with love to Newgrounds and its community.
 Extra love to Tom Fulp.